Menu Close

 Difficulty: Average

-This spread makes a nice alternative to the Celtic Cross, which covers basically the same ground.
-It is useful when a question doesn't quite call for the Ankh spread.
-This tarot spread is helpful for looking into a current trend.
-The High Priestess may or may not present a mysterious secret to be analysed after the rest of the spread.
+This spread is a nice alternative to the Celtic Cross, which covers basically the same ground.
+It is useful when a question doesn’t quite call for the Ankh spread.
+This spread is helpful when you are looking into a current trend.
+The High Priestess may or may not present a mysterious secret to be analyzed after the rest of the spread.

-1. & 2.
-Main impulses representing the topic at hand.
+1. and 2.
+Main impulses that represent the topic at hand.
 They may compliment or oppose one another.

 3. This is the current influence at this time.

-5. The Waning Moon is the influence that is moving into the past.
+5. The Waning Moon is the influence that you are putting behind you, what is moving into the past.

 4. The Waxing Moon indicates what is on the horizon, or the approaching influence.
 This is the immediate future.

-7. The Light is what is clearly recognized, consciously.
+7. The Light is what is clearly recognized, what is conscious.

-6. The Dark indicates what is there but not fully perceived, though noticed on a deeper level of consciousness.
+6. The Dark shows what is there but not fully perceived, though noticed on a deeper level of consciousness.

-8. The Next Step is the near future, where this journey leads.
+8. The Next Step is the near future, where this journey will take you.

-9. The final tarot card, only if it happens to be of the Major Arcana, reveals the Secret of the High Priestess.
-This is a special message that should be given added weight.
+9. The last card, if it happens to be of the Major Arcana, reveals the Secret of the High Priestess.
+This is a special message that you should pay extra special attention to.

 Your Secret of the High Priestess Reading